4 Delicious heirloom recipes you can teach your kids

 Salt and Pepper, to taste

-1. Marinade beef slices in lemon, lime or calamansi juice, soy sauce, garlic and pepper for 2 hours
+1. Marinate beef slices in lemon, lime or calamansi juice, soy sauce, garlic and pepper for 2 hours

 2. Remove beef from marinade and spread slices flat on tray.
 Reserve marinade.
 Spread top side of each slice with butter.
 Line each center of the slices horizontally with strips of pickles, sausages, pork fat, cheese, ham, pimientos and boiled eggs.
 Roll each slice into a cylinder and tie with butcher’s thread to bind beef and stuffing .
 Rub and coat rolls with the sautéed onions and tomatoes.